 Getting an SSL certificate is straightforward, but the process can differ depending on whether you already have a website or are starting a new one.

-1. For Existing Websites (Migrating from HTTP to HTTPS)
+1. Obtaining of obtaining SSL For Existing Websites (Migrating from HTTP to HTTPS)

 Step 1 – Get an SSL Certificate